 - Clean floors and surfaces regularly with a damp mop and microfiber cloth.

-- Use a HEPA vaccuum.
-If that doesn't fit your budget, use a vaccuum with a HEPA air filter and vacuum often.
+- Use a HEPA vacuum.
+If that doesn't fit your budget, use a vacuum with a HEPA air filter and vacuum often.

 - Add doormats by all exterior doors.

 - Remove your shoes and leave them by the door.

 - Clean dishes or load them in the dishwasher immediately after use